The Stop Shot – Use It To Improve Your Game Dramatically!

 In other words, hit the cue ball with the same tip placement and power as you would for a straight shot but this time on an angle shot.

-Why is this so Important for Position Play?
+Why is the Stop Shot So Important for Position Play?

 The tangent line is a predictable repeatable 90 degree angle.
 So if you know how to send your white down the tangent line every time you have a solid baseline shot on which to build all of your other positional shots.